IrfanDanial1212/WASFinal_Assessment/README.md

 ## 2. Introduction
 5 Budak Lapar is Web Application that selling fast food while pursuing sustainable development goal by allow the user to donate money that will be used to supply food for needies.
+The web application require user to register the account and some of their details will be taken and stored into database But the web application itself need to be enhance the security to prevent the data from being stolen by the attacker.
+The enhancement that will be impliment are input validation, authentication, authorization, XSS & CSRF prevention, database and file Security principles.

 ## 3. Objective